anebz/cloud/Accreditations/aws_developer_associate.md

 It's a service to manage APIs at any scale.
 Users make a request to the API gateway, and this redirects the request to EC2, Lambda, etc. First of all a deployment must be created in API Gateway.
 When changing the API, redeploy it to an existing stage or to a new stage.

 * API caching can be enabled for popular requests, it caches responses from the endpoint for a specified TTL period.
-Default is 300s, max can be 3600.
+Default is 300s, max can be 3600s.
 If it's 0, caching is disabled
-  * To invalidate caching, send header with Cache-Control: max-age=0
+  * *To invalidate caching, send header with Cache-Control: max-age=0*
 * Frontend: method, backend: integration
 * Docker is not supported
 * If a request is comming like an XML, the request and response data mapping template will map it to JSON